Emerald Static Manip

 To get started with the Static Manip, you want to save in-front of whichever Pokémon you want to receive.
 Here I am in front of Rayquaza.

-Note: Castform, Lileep, & Anorith
+Note: Castform, Kyogre, Groudon, Lileep, Anorith & Roaming Latios / Latias

 Castform: Castform is given to you after you defeat Team Aqua or Magma in the Weather Institute, directly after a battle.
+If you party is full, it will go directly to your PC.
+The only way to make the scientist give it to you later is by having a full party & an entirely full PC.

 Lileep & Anorith: The two fossils are generated when you receive them from the Scientist, not when you give them to him.
 So first you must give him your fossil, then walk out of the building so he finishes reviving them, and walk back to him and save the game.